TAP Flight 425: Accident

-On 19 November 1977, the aircraft operated Flight TP420 from Lisbon to Brussels, Belgium, and then Flight TP425 from Brussels to Funchal with a stopover in Lisbon.
+On 19 November 1977, the aircraft operated flights TP420 Lisbon-Brussels, and then Flight TP425 Brussels-Funchal with a stopover in Lisbon.
 Flight 420 and the first leg of Flight 425 were completed without any issues reported.
-In Lisbon, the crew received the Funchal weather report.
-According to the forecast, severe weather was expected enroute with a chance of thunderstorm cumulus and torrential rain, but was unlikely to affect the flight.
+In Lisbon, the crew received a weather report for Funchal.
+According to the forecast, severe weather was expected en route, with a chance of thunderstorm cumulus and torrential rain, but this was not expected to affect the flight.

-At 7:50 pm Flight TP425 left the gate, and took off from runway 03 at Lisbon Airport at 7:55pm.
+Flight 425 left the gate at 7:50pm and took off from runway 03 of Lisbon Airport at 7:55pm.

 At the time of the accident, the then-Santa Catarina International Airport's runway was 1600 m long, which made landing extremely difficult.

 At 9:05 pm, on the approach to Madeira, the crew of Flight TP425 requested permission to descend.
-The controller gave permission to descend to flight level 50 (5000 ft) at a pressure of 1013.2 mbar.
-At 9:05:50, the crew reported on the beginning of the descent to FL50 towards Porto Santo, and received instructions to switch to 118.1 MHz to communicate with Funchal control.
-At 9:17pm the crew contacted air traffic control in Funchal and reported reaching flight level 50 and the ETA at the MAD radio beacon in 5 minutes.
-In response, the controller gave permission to descend to a height of 3,500 feet on QNH 1013 and reported that the landing would be on runway 06.
-The controller then transmitted the weather report: calm wind on runway 06, wind 14 knots direction 220 at nearby Rosário, temperature 19 C, visibility 4-5 km.
+The controller cleared them to descend to flight level 50 (5000 ft) at a pressure of 1013.2 mbar.
+At 9:05:50, the crew reported the beginning of their descent to FL50 heading toward Porto Santo and were instructed to switch to 118.1 MHz to communicate with Funchal control.
+At 9:17pm, the crew contacted air traffic control in Funchal and reported reaching flight level 50 and an ETA at the MAD radio beacon in five minutes.
+In response, the controller cleared the aircraft to descend to 3,500 feet on QNH 1013 and advised that the landing would be on runway 06.
+The controller then transmitted a weather report: calm wind on runway 06, wind 14 knots direction 220 at nearby Rosário, temperature 19 C, visibility 4-5 km.
 The crew acknowledged the transmission.
-According to the actual weather forecast at Funchal airport at 8:50pm, the wind speed was 6 knots - a heading of 200, visibility 5 km, cloud 7/8, rain showers, airfield pressure at runway 24: 1006 mbar, at runway 06: 1008 mbar, temperature 18-19 C.
+According to the actual weather forecast at Funchal airport at 8:50pm, the wind speed was 10 knots at a heading of 220°, visibility 5 km, cloud cover 7/8, rain showers, airfield pressure at runway 24 was 1006 mbar, at runway 06 - 1008 mbar, temperature 18-19 C.

-At 9:23:13 the crew reported passing the MAD beacon at a height of 1,700 feet and a heading of 215°, while not having visual contact with the ground.
-Following the course of 200° and descending through 980 feet, at 9:26:33 flight TP425 reported that there was no visual observation of the runway and executed a missed approach.
+At 9:23:13 pm, the crew reported passing the MAD beacon at a height of 1,700 feet and a heading of 215°, but had no visual contact with the ground.
+Following a heading of 200° and descending to 980 feet, at 9:26:33 pm, flight TP425 reported no visual contact with the runway and initiated a go-around.